Written by Vanessa Pike-Russell

-The main costs are those of the housing; isolation kit; heating; substrate; gauges; water dish; pond and food bowl; tank decorations; background and other items such as seashells; sea sponges; protein and calcium sources… the list goes on.
+The main costs are those of the housing; heating; substrate; gauges; water pools and food bowl; tank decorations; background and other items such as seashells; quality food for a proper diet… the list goes on.
 You are trying to offer everything a land hermit crab needs while in captivity, the essentials they cannot live without.

 If you cannot meet the needs of a land hermit crab, then it is best to wait until you can.
-It is much better to have an isolation unit set up and ready, than to be in a last minute panic when there are moulting signs or you have had your first moult.
 Most pets have a similar start up cost, which enables them to live comfortably and have a happy home and environment.

 Contrary to popular belief, Land Hermit Crabs are not throwaway pets and deserve the same humane treatment as other animals do.
-Before you buy a land hermit crab, go through the checklist on the next page.
+Before you buy a land hermit crab, go through the checklist.

-If at any time you find that you cannot meet the needs of your land hermit crabs, or decide that they are not the pet for you, please try and find them a happy home with friends that may care for them as well as their own.
+If at any time you find that you cannot meet the needs of your land hermit crabs, or decide that they are not the pet for you, please place them for adoption.

-For more details visit The Hermit Crab Adoption Center for more information about how to sign up to adopt hermit crabs, or place your own hermit crabs up for adoption.
+For more information about how to sign up to adopt hermit crabs, or place your own hermit crabs up for adoption.

 4. Responsible Pet Ownership